Questions and Answers

 A: The ordinance is part of a larger educational campaign to encourage the use of reusable bags, thereby contributing to a cleaner, healthier environment.

-Q: Are there countries that have already such a ban?
+Q: Are there countries that already have such a ban?

-A: Yes, most European countries, South Africa, Uganda, Somalia, Rwanda Botswana, Kenya, Ethiopia, Tunisia, China, India, Bangladesh, Burma, Australia, Mexico
+A: Yes, most European countries, South Africa, Uganda, Somalia, Rwanda, Botswana, Kenya, Ethiopia, Tunisia, China, India, Bangladesh, Burma, Australia, Mexico

-A: California and Hawaii are the only states in the USA with a state wide bans
+A: California and Hawaii are the only states in the USA with a state-wide ban.

 Q: What about other towns and cities?